urnest/urnest/README.py.rst

       ... the generated typescript will insert the default value when b is missing: asInstanceOfX({a: 2}) => {a:2, b:"fred"}
         x={a: 2}; isInstanceOfX({a: 2}) => true; x => {a:2, b:"fred"}

     - factor common code out of generated typescript, giving smaller and cleaner generated code
-      Generated code now requires supporting function that are supplied in the python site-packages xju/typescript/ directory
+      Generated code now requires supporting functions that are supplied by the .ts files in the python site-packages xju/typescript/ directory.
+These are not imported or included automatically: use your build tools to do that.

     - remove generally unused generated functions

 - 5.0.0 xju.json_codec - new custom encoding interface